SUPPORT FILMTRACKS! WE EARN A

 Williams

 The Reivers: (John Williams) A figurative and literal vehicle for actor Steve McQueen, the 1969 drama The Reivers is partly a silly comedy about colorful characters but at its core is a coming-of-age tale for a boy growing up in rural Tennessee circa 1905.
 The boy, Lucius, is friends with a couple of likable thieves who serve as surrogate fathers for him.
 When those men steal Lucius' grandfather's brand-new Winton Flyer car, the boy joins them on a journey to Memphis.
 Along the way, Lucius learns how to drive, meets and develops a crush on a well-meaning hooker associated with McQueen's lead thief, rides a horse in a high stakes race, and ultimately has to confront his grandfather about his adventures.
 The film's dramatic portions for the boy, the hooker, and other more serious topics are always at odds with the spirited, care-free journeying and chase scenes involving the flashy yellow car.
 It's an imperfect film, especially with McQueen being awkwardly miscast in the lead role, but it managed to earn respect for its other performances and, surprisingly, its equally diverse music.
-Director Mark Rydell originally received Lalo Schifrin as the film's composer, but after his music was ultimately rejected, John Williams stepped in and earned an Oscar nomination for his last-minute replacement work.
+Director Mark Rydell originally received Lalo Schifrin as the film's composer, but after his jazzy music was ultimately rejected by the studio, John Williams stepped in and earned an Oscar nomination for his last-minute replacement work.
 Rydell and Williams enjoyed a fruitful collaboration that really establish the composer as a master of orchestral Americana early in his career.
-Williams had been known for his smaller ensemble jazz scores of the 1960's, and the tandem of The Reivers and The Cowboys caught the attention of others in the industry, contributing to the maestro's shift in the 1970's to massive orchestral music for feature films.
+Williams had been known for his smaller ensemble jazz scores of the 1960's, and the tandem of The Reivers and The Cowboys caught the attention of others in the industry, notably Steven Spielberg, contributing to the maestro's shift in the 1970's to massive orchestral music for feature films.
 There is certainly a dose of Aaron Copland in Williams' approach to The Reivers, but what really impressed audiences and colleagues was the layered mastery of the underlying composition.
 While the folksiness of the music may be written off by some listeners as rooted in the composer's common, early 1970's, harmonica-driven folk influences, there is writing in the score that clearly exposes his intelligently deep lines of action and knack for emotional depth.

 Ratings Icon